Alicja Sielska

-Alicja Sielska (born 12 July 2003) is Polish hurdler.
+Alicja Katarzyna Sielska (born 12 July 2003) is Polish hurdler.
 She won the gold medal at the 2025 European Athletics U23 Championships in the 100 metres hurdles.

 Career

 As an under-16 athlete she competed in multi-events but was beset with knee injuries that required surgery and rehabilitation.
 She later became a member of KS AZS AWF Kraków.
 She won the Polish 100 metres hurdles title in the under-23 age-group in 2024 in Lublin, with a wind assisted time of 12.75 mph (+2.6 m/s).

 She set a personal best for the 60 metres hurdles, running 8.03 seconds in Łódź in February 2025.
 She competed for Poland at the 2025 European Athletics Indoor Championships in Apeldoorn, Netherlands in March 2025 in the 60 metres hurdles but did not progress past the preliminary heats.